-Your time with your doctor is limited, so preparing a list of questions can help you make the most of your time together.
+Your time with your doctor is limited, so having a list of questions can help you make the most of your time together.
 List your questions from most important to least important in case time runs out.
-For liposarcoma, some basic questions to ask your doctor include:
+In general, focus on your top three questions.
+For liposarcoma, some basic questions to ask include:

 - Do I have cancer?

 - Can I have a copy of my pathology report?